Pharmacy at sea: Dolphins ‘use coral as medicine’

 The authors note that more research is needed to show what medicinal properties of coral are needed by dolphins to treat certain ailments, and whether these properties have a measurable positive impact on cetacean health.

-Learning more about the dolphin’s social network and demographics could help with this.
+Learning more regarding the dolphin’s social network and demographics might help with this.
 Tracking individual dolphins displaying the behavior and seeing if they have fewer skin diseases or lower mortality compared to the rest of the group would strengthen this argument, according to Sarah Powell, a former marine biologist who studies how dolphins transmit their diseases. of the skin, but who was not involved in this study.

 Previous investigations have shown that dolphins like to use coral sponges as feeding tools.
 “I don’t think it’s that big of a scope for dolphins to use corals and other plants in their environment for other purposes,” Powell said.